sVnsation/worx-mower-mqtt-bridge/README.md

    - Command Out Topic: information coming from the mower
    - Command In Topic: send commands or settings to the mower

-**Note:** You can look up the both Topics in the Log-Tab of the Addon.
+**Note:** You can look up the both Topics in the Log-Tab of the Addon, with log_level set to debug.

 ### Creating Custom Template Sensors